elcontraption/flickity-transformer/README.md

   // options
 })

-// Create a new FlickityTransformer, passing in your Flickity instance and options object var ftx = new FlickityTransformer(flckty, {
+// Create a new instance of FlickityTransformer, passing in your Flickity instance and options object: var ftx = new FlickityTransformer(flckty, {
   transforms: [
     {